 "You might just be after my money," she said.

-He leaned down and drug his lips across hers, then swept them down to nibble at her jaw.
 "Nope...I'm just after your body."
+He leaned down and drug his lips across hers, then swept them down to her jaw.

 She giggled, and her hand touched down on his cock.
-"Patient, boy," she said to it.
+"Patient, boy," she said.
 "We'll play again shortly."

 "Don't use the word 'short' around him.
 You might give him a complex."

-Virginia continued patting it, teasing.
+Virginia continued patting, stroking.
 "Oh, he has nothing to worry about in that department."
-With a smile, she tilted her head to him, her translucent blue eyes glazed with desire.
+She tilted her head to him, her translucent blue eyes glazed with desire.

-He bent down and teased her lips with his own.
+He bent down and kissed her lips.
 Then he moved to her ear and nibbled there until she pushed him away.

 "It's time for your gift," she said.

-"You already gave me my gift."
+"You tease, you already gave me my gift."
 He reached for her silky shirt.
 "I want to open it again."

-She laughed and scooted away, then moved over to the tree and pulled a perfectly wrapped box from beneath it.
-She joined him again, and held out the box with shaky hands.
+She laughed and scooted away to the tree.
+She pulled a perfectly wrapped box from beneath it.
+She joined him again, holding out the box with shaky hands.

-He took it from her with a quizzical look.
+He took it from her.
 "What's this?
 We said no gifts."